 There are few things as exhilarating as riding down the highway on two wheels.
 Motorcycles are fun and exciting, but they are inherently dangerous.
-Because of a motorcycle’s low profile and the lack of protection it affords its riders, accidents involving motorcycles often result in life-altering injuries.
-If you were hurt in a motorcycle accident, you should contact Ken Kieklak, Attorney at Law, immediately.
-With decades of experience handling challenging and complicated cases, Ken offers his clients professional and compassionate representation.
+Because of a motorcycle’s low profile and the lack of protection, it affords its riders, accidents involving motorcycles often result in life-altering injuries.
+If you were hurt in a motorcycle accident, you should contact our Fayetteville, AR motorcycle accident lawyers immediately.
+With decades of experience handling challenging and complicated cases, our office offers our clients professional and compassionate representation.

 Coping with the effects of a devastating motorcycle accident is physically demanding, emotionally trying, and economically straining.
 Our Arkansas motorcycle accident attorney can provide the legal assistance you need to fight for the compensation you deserve.
 Call (479) 316-0438 to learn more about your legal rights and options during a free and confidential consultation.

 Motorcycles are inherently more dangerous to operate than any other vehicle on the road.
 Because of the size and the relatively small silhouette of a motorcycle, they are often difficult to see.
 Other motorists also tend to have a problem judging the speed of a motorcycle that is sharing the road.
 Additionally, a motorcyclist is provided very little protection by either their bike or their clothing, so any accident has the potential of causing catastrophic injuries.
 There are a variety of reasons why motorcycle crashes occur.

 Opening Car Doors

 A motorcycle accident does not require another motorist to be operating their vehicle.
 Many accidents occur when a careless driver or passenger opens their door before verifying that there is no oncoming traffic.

 As stated above, motorcycles present a much smaller profile on the road.
 When a distracted or careless driver changes lanes without checking their blind spots or rear-view mirrors, they could collide with a nearby motorcycle.